Racism in a “color-blind” society

-How does racism operate in a supposedly "post-racial" society?
-Where does institutionalized discrimination against African Americans and other people of color fit into the other structures of capitalism?, a teacher, actor and activist in New York City, provided answers in a talk given at a conference for socialists and activists held in early November.
+How does racism operate in a "post-racial" society?, a teacher, actor and activist in New York City, provides answers in a speech at a New York conference.

 THERE'S NO doubt that many people saw President Obama's re-election as a huge blow to racism.
 The Republican Party's not-so-thinly-veiled appeal to racist fears didn't work.